slowernews/wisdom-tldr/README.md

 ===
 ###On criticism

-Ignore critics and be flattered by them but beware of blindspots.
+Ignore or be flattered by criticism but beware of blindspots.

 > *'When somebody says something bad about you, is negativity.
 When everyone says it, is advice.'*